PaulKinlan/bcd-training/README.md

-# ChromeStatusLite
+# Time to Stable

-A tool to query Chrome Status and create a 'release log'
+Gets BCD and compares time in one browser to time in another.